Bralirwa Brewery

 Bralirwa, also known by its French name Brasseries et Limonaderies du Rwanda, is the largest brewer and soft beverage company in Rwanda.
 Its shares of stock are listed on the Rwanda Stock Exchange, where they trade under the symbol:BLRW.
 As of December 2017, the company's total assets were valued at RWF:127.73 billion (approximately US$149.72 million), with shareholders' equity of RWF:35.7 billion (US$41.83 million).

 History

 The history of Bralirwa goes back to 1957.
 The management of the breweries of the Congo and Burundi, then under the management of Brasseries de Leopoldville (Brewery of Kinshasa), decided to build another brewery in the Eastern region.
 The city of Gisenyi, on the northern shores of Lake Kivu, was selected to house the new brewery.
-Gisenyi was selected for two reasons: (a) It was easily accessible, by water, land and air and (b) Lake Kivu has a large quantity of proven reserves of methane gas, a source of alternative energy.
+Gisenyi was selected for two reasons: It was easily accessible, by water, land and air; and Lake Kivu has a large quantity of proven reserves of methane gas, a source of alternative energy.
 The brewery became operational in 1959 and began producing Primus beer, the only brand produced until 1987.
 In 1987, a new premium local beer brand, Mützig was introduced.
 In 1989, Bralirwa began making Guinness under license.